 - Rosquil House B&B: A nice purpose-built B&B located a 15-minute walk from the city center of Kilkenny.
 Consistently gets some of the best reviews of any B&B in Ireland.
 Private parking and exceptional breakfast.
 (Read reviews and book a room)

-- Castle Lodge B&B: Despite the name, Castle Lodge is actually a bed and breakfast inn.
+- Castle Lodge B&B: Despite the name, Castle Lodge is actually a B&B inn.
 There’s plenty of private off-street parking, which makes it perfect to park and forget it.
 Located close to Kilkenny and the city center, it’s close but also quiet.
 Castle Lodge is no frills, but does offer really good value for the money.
 (Read reviews and book a room)

 Quaint Kinsale on Ireland’s southern coast makes a great overnight spot to break up trips from Dublin to the west coast.
 The compact city center is highly walkable, making it possible to leave your car at your Kinsale B&B as you head out to dinner and explore.
 Here are a couple good B&Bs in Kinsale:

 - Danabel B&B: Located a short three-minute walk from the center of Kinsale, this spot has a perfect location, private parking, private bathrooms, great wifi, and some rooms have ocean views.
 The Danabel B&B is more of a budget option.
 (Read reviews and book a room)